JiaxuanDuan/jdr-oral-ascvd-metabolomics-pipeline/README.md

 > **Oral Disease and Atherosclerosis May Be Associated with Overlapping Metabolic Pathways.**
 > *JDR Clinical & Translational Research.* 2025;10(3):315–319.
 DOI: 10.1177/23800844241280383

 This repository provides a **clean, modular R workflow** to reproduce the data-processing and modeling logic used in the study, with safely **no participant-level data** included.
-It is meant as a **professional, hiring-manager–friendly** pipeline that demonstrates engineering discipline (structure, naming, documentation) and scientific reproducibility.
+It is meant as a **professional, well-documented** research pipeline that demonstrates engineering discipline (structure, naming, documentation) and scientific reproducibility.

 > **Note:** This repository mirrors the analysis *logic* and structure only.
 It ships **no data**.
 See `data/README.md` and `config/config.yml` for how to wire local paths.